-How much will a late rent payment ding my score?
+How much will a late rent payment ding my credit score?

 It depends.
 It’s important to remember that recent late payments affect credit scores the most.
 Since payment history is a whopping 35% of your credit score, according to FICO, it can have a pretty dramatic impact.
 However, it’s not anything you can’t recover from with time and timely payments.

 It’s important to keep in mind the other consequences of your rental history being made public.
 Landlords tend to run a credit check before renting to someone.
-Therefore, if you’ve had previous landlords report your late payments to the credit bureaus, as this rental website article discusses, they will see your past rental payment history.
+Therefore, if you’ve had previous landlords report your late payments to the credit bureaus, they will see your past rental payment history.
 Even if you have an otherwise positive credit score, they might decide to turn you down in favor of someone who has always paid rent on time.